Global Economic Governance

 Yet, despite notable recent strides, ambition to integrate climate at the Fund remains limited.
 A transformation of the IMF is necessary for aligning the international financial architecture with shared development and climate change goals.

-A new report from the Task Force on Climate, Development and the IMF pushes for a faster and deeper evolution of the IMF that is both development-centered in its approach to climate and embraces an investment push as a priority goal.
+A new report from the Task Force on Climate, Development and the International Financial Architecture pushes for a faster and deeper evolution of the IMF that is both development-centered in its approach to climate and embraces an investment push as a priority goal.
 It presents three core policy recommendations animated by an IMF 2030 Action Agenda, comprised of concrete reforms to be implemented over the next 12 months.

 Read the Report Read the BlogExplore the research programs